ansible/instruqt/tracks/devops-controller/02-update-pipeline/assignment.md

 ![JT output](../assets/img/controller_jt_jenkins_output.png)

+☑️ Task 3 - Updated ACMECorp pipeline
+===

-Next, we'll have a look at the updated Jenkins pipeline:
+**Next, we'll have a look at the updated Jenkins pipeline:**

 * Click on the _Jenkins_ tab at the top of the browser window.
 * Click on `ACME Corp` in the top menu, then click on `Configure`.
 This action refershes the Jenkins UI with the latest changes.
 * Scroll down to the pipeline section.

-You’ll see a new `Controller- DevOps` stage in the pipeline code.
+You’ll see a new `Controller - DevOps` stage in the pipeline code.

 ![Pipeline step](../assets/img/jenkins_acme_plugin.png)